Impose Magazine

-Heliotrope V Minneapolis, MN
+Heliotrope V, Minneapolis, MN

-Words by Josh Brown
+Post Author: Josh Brown

 Heliotrope is Minneapolis' answer to No Fun Fest.
 Except, people have a good time, know how to smile, and no one cuts him or her self over Merzbow or anything.
 The second day of Heliotrope V promised to be a showcase of Minneapolis' best and brightest.